Juan Manuel de Rosas: Anglo-French blockade

 The breakup of the old Viceroyalty of the Río de la Plata during the 1810s eventually resulted in the emergence of independent nations of Paraguay, Bolivia and Uruguay in the northern portion of the Viceroyalty, while its southern territories coalesced into the United Provinces of the Río de la Plata.
 Rosas planned to restore, if not all, at least a considerable part of the former borders of the old Viceroyalty of the Río de la Plata.
-He never recognized the independence of Paraguay and regarded it a rebel Argentine province that would inevitably be reconquered.
+He never recognised the independence of Paraguay and regarded it a rebel Argentine province that would inevitably be reconquered.
 He sent an army under Manuel Oribe who invaded Uruguay and conquered most of the country, except for its capital Montevideo that endured a long siege starting in 1843.
 When pressed by the British, Rosas declined to guarantee Uruguayan independence.
-In South America, all potential foreign threats to Rosas's plans of conquest collapsed, including Gran Colombia and the Peru–Bolivian Confederation, or were troubled by internal turmoil, as was the Empire of Brazil.
+In South America, all potential foreign threats to Rosas' plans of conquest collapsed, including Gran Colombia and the Peru–Bolivian Confederation, or were troubled by internal turmoil, as was the Empire of Brazil.
 To reinforce his claims over Uruguay and Paraguay, and maintain his dominance over the Argentine provinces, Rosas blockaded the port of Montevideo and closed the interior rivers to foreign trade.

 The loss of trade was unacceptable to Britain and France.
 On 17 September 1845 both nations established the Anglo-French blockade of the Río de la Plata and enforced the free navigation in the Río de la Plata Basin (or Platine region).
 Argentina resisted the pressure and fought back to a standstill.
 This undeclared war caused more economic harm to France and Britain than to Argentina.
 The British faced increasing pressure at home once they realised that the access gained to the other ports within the Platine region did not compensate for the loss of trade with Buenos Aires.
 Britain ended all hostilities and lifted the blockade on 15 July 1847, followed by France on 12 June 1848.
 Rosas had successfully resisted the two most powerful nations on Earth; his standing, and Argentina's, increased among Hispanic American nations.
 The Venezuelan humanist Andrés Bello, summarizing the prevailing opinion, considered Rosas among "the leading ranks of the great men of America".

 Although his prestige was on the rise, Rosas made no serious attempts to further liberalise his regime.
 Every year he presented his resignation and the pliant House of Representatives predictably declined, claiming that maintaining him in office was vital for the nation's welfare.
 Rosas also allowed exiled Argentines to return to their homeland, but only because he was so confident of his control and that no one was willing to risk defying him.
 The execution in August 1848 of the pregnant Camila O'Gorman, charged with a forbidden romance with a priest, caused a backlash throughout the continent.
 Nonetheless, it served as a clear warning that Rosas had no intention of loosening his grip.